ASU Fleischer Scholars Program

 Important program dates

-Students admitted to the program will be required to attend a mandatory virtual orientation session during the week of April 24 and an in-person opening session on Saturday, May 20.
+Students admitted to the program will be required to attend mandatory in-person sessions.

-Virtual programming takes place on a Monday/Wednesday or Tuesday/Thursday at 9 a.m., 1 p.m., or 4 p.m.
-Scholar movement between cohorts is not permitted after the mandatory in-person opening session that takes place on May 20.
+Virtual programming and sessions take place twice a week on a Monday/Wednesday or Tuesday/Thursday at 9 a.m., 1 p.m., or 4 p.m.
+Scholar movement between cohorts is not permitted after the mandatory in-person opening session.

-During the summer program, scholars will work toward the completion of their selected ASU Universal Learner College Course and the completion of an Entrepreneurship Team Challenge Project.
+During the summer program, scholars will work toward the completion of their program Development Workshops and Entrepreneurship Team Challenge Project.

 The applications will be reviewed on a rolling basis until the Fleischer Scholars Program is full.
-Applications submitted after March 1, 2023 will not be eligible for a laptop and may be placed on waitlist to be admitted to the program.
+Applications submitted after March 15, 2024 may be placed on waitlist to be admitted to the program.

 Who is Morton Fleischer?